ASingham/MMAN4020_T3_2022_Purple_House/README.md

     ```
 7. Press the Upload button in the Arduino IDE to compile the code and upload it to the connected board.

-    After a few seconds the output should say:
+    After a few seconds the output banner should display:
     ```sh
     "Done uploading"
     ```